techanvconsulting/temperature-wizard/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [Alok Sharma](mailto:dillpreet.gill@techanv.com)
+If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [Dillpreet Singh Gill](mailto:dillpreet.gill@techanv.com)